shalevnlevi/3DFPS/README.md

 Wall shading based on distance and texture based on angle.

-Expandable: monsters, doors, sprites, textures
+Expandable: monsters, doors, sprites, textures.
+When doing so it is recommended to move the rendering logic to renderer files.

 ⌨️ Controls